🔴Is Trump About To Start A War? 2025-10-22 18:06

 I think both should be treated that way.

-And just to be clear, because people will throw this against the church and go, like, well, oh yeah, well, what you're div there's a difference between someone who was abandoned by someone else because they have a legal system that enables that, and someone who chose to divorce when they had made a promise and they have children in the house.
+And just to be clear, because people throw this against the church and go like, well, oh, yeah, well, there's a difference between someone who was abandoned by someone else because we have a legal system that enables that and someone who chose to divorce when they had made a promise and they have children in the house.

 Physical abuse, got it.